• Subscribe to Huron Insights

 In January 2018, India’s biometric database that held personal information on 90 percent of its citizens was hacked.
 Massive data repositories like this are critical for putting big data into action, but consumers must believe that their data is safe before offering up their information.

-At the same time, Apple is launching an update to its Health app that will aggregate a patient’s medical information from various healthcare systems into a single health record.
-For patients to use this feature, they must not only trust their providers to securely store their information, but also trust Apple to do the same.
+At the same time, Apple’s Health app aggregates consumers’ medical information from select health systems and patient-generated data to create a more holistic view of health.
+For consumers to use this feature, they must not only trust their providers to securely store their information, but also trust Apple to do the same.
 As other technology giants like Google and Microsoft make investments in healthcare technologies, data security enhancements must continue to be a high priority for healthcare organizations.

 Gaining and sustaining digital trust involves a comprehensive effort from individuals across an organization.
 Organizations that can inspire this type of trust will gain loyal customers today, while giving them the resources to transform medicine in the future.